joelpmichael/sentinel-65x-keyboard-adapter/documentation/sentinel-65x-controller-port-protocol.md

 1. Repeat steps 1 to 3
 1. Stop the clock and process the memory copy of the controller port state registers (i.e. draw the rest of the owl)
 1. Continue from step 4

+## Acknowledgements

+Nintendo, Super Nintendo Entertainment System and Super Famicom are registered trade marks of Nintendo Co., Ltd. (任天堂株式会社) in Japan and/or other countries.